 Swift River Cardigan

-The Swift River Cardigan is the 3rd installment in Lyrical Knits’ The Quabbin Series that is intended to honor the 4 Massachusetts towns that were disincorporated in the 1930s to make way for the Quabbin Reservoir.
-This cardigan is dedicated to the river itself which still flows through central Massachusetts, and whose waters not only quench the thirst of much of Boston, but are also home to an abundance of wildlife.
+The Swift River Cardigan is the 3rd installment in Lyrical Knits’ The Quabbin Series that is inspired by the 4 Massachusetts towns that were disincorporated in the 1930s to make way for the Quabbin Reservoir.
+This cardigan is dedicated to the river itself which still flows through central Massachusetts, and whose waters quench the thirst of Boston, and are also home to an abundance of wildlife.

 Worked from the shoulders-down, the set-in sleeves of the cardigan are created simultaneously with the upper bodice in a technique originally described by Barbara Walker.
 Make it in a light sportweight yarn for a light, drapey cardi, or in a true dk weight for a more substantial, cozy jacket.